 We are taking several measures to minimize the risk of HPAI transmission, including but not limited to:

 - Sourcing foods from trusted suppliers: We work with suppliers who continue to use high-safety protocols at the farm level to mitigate the risk of contamination.
+Our poultry is sourced from only USDA-approved, healthy flocks that have been tested.

 - Manufacturing standards of quality control: Our manufacturing facility’s quality control and assurance programs include Sanitation Standard Operating Procedures (SSOPs), Good Manufacturing Practices (GMP’s), A Hazard Analysis & Critical Control Points (HACCP) Program, and High-pressure Processing (HPP)

 - Ongoing research and monitoring: We are continuously assessing this situation and refining our processes based on the latest scientific research to ensure maximum pet food safety.
-We encourage our pet parents to use safe handling practices with all pet foods.
-This means washing your hands after handling and sanitizing any surfaces the food comes in contact.

 What are your suppliers doing at the farm level to prevent the spread of Avian Flu?